 Once a marketing campaign is finished and a target audience is discovered, it’s time to launch an advertising campaign.
 Advertising can be both traditional and digital.
 It can involve a wealth of processes and techniques, all of which are dedicated to making a brand’s product or service known to its target audience.

 Advertising can involve everything from gathering facts and statistics to designing commercials to finding endorsements from celebrities.
+The use of advertising techniques by companies and marketers is essential for grabbing customers’ attention, building brand recognition, and eventually boosting sales.
+There are different types of ads used in advertising, each with a unique purpose.
 Common digital ads include banner ads, native ads, and video ads.
+Native ads are forms of paid media that are tailored to the content of a media source.
+Native advertising examples use creative formats to produce excellent results for clients.
 Social media is also a hotspot for advertising.

 What is the Difference Between Marketing and Advertising?